x89zhang/agent_implement/README.md

+# Attack Inject

+Currently support prompt and tool I/O insertion and replacement, example is in `travel.yaml`.

 # LangGraph Agent Scaffolding

 A configurable LangGraph agent scaffold.
 You can modify `*.yaml` to define different agent behavior, models, tools, and graph settings, or add YAML files to implement other agents.
+In summary, unified agent scaffolding with different agent settings from `*.yaml`.

 ## Layout
 - `config.yaml` example configuration